 There are also a variety of non-market ecosystem goods and services that can be produced by agricultural ecosystems ("agro-ecosystems"), including carbon sequestration, water regulation, biodiversity habitat, erosion control, and soil nutrient cycling.
 These goods and services offer tangible benefits to cacao farming communities and to the country of Indonesia.
 For example, soil fertility, achieved through decomposition of organic matter in an agroforestry system, can boost cacao yields providing direct benefits to farmers (Barrios et al. 2012).
 Agroforestry systems can also capture and store carbon dioxide from the atmosphere, helping Indonesia contribute to climate regulation globally.
 Although this may not have a local benefit to farmers, it is a measurable benefit of agroforestry systems that should be valued by policy makers.
 The value of these non-market goods and services should be recognized in addition to the profitability of the agro-ecosystem.
-However, it should be noted that there is an optimum shading to balance the cacao productivity and other benefits.
+It should be noted that there are trade-offs between yield, climate change mitigation and other services, but at the farm level these trade-offs can be optimised at intermediate levels of shade cover (Blaser et al. 2018).